Lifetime Health Cover Loading and You

 The following types of cover are not considered hospital cover for LHC purposes:

-- Extras cover
+- Extras and ambulance cover

 - Overseas Visitors Health Cover